dryty93/HiroGlifx/ReadMe.txt

 2. Creating a HIROGLIFX project

-To start a HIROGLIFX project simply create a new file with the name "scroll.glif".
+To start a HIROGLIFX project simply open the provided file named "scroll.glif".
-All code for your project goes into this file.Run the HIRO.py file to see what your code outputs
+All code for your project goes into this file.Run the HIRO.py file to see what your code outputs.

 3. Ints(Nums) & Strings